Contents

 Set values per device — or once for all

-Most attributes in the Modify Display panel are responsive.
-Every such editor starts with a "Same value for all dimensions" checkbox:
+Most settings in the Modify drawer are responsive.
+Every such editor starts with a "Same value for all resolutions" checkbox:

 • Checked (the default) — you enter one value and it applies on phones, tablets, and desktops.

-• Unchecked — separate On Phone, On Tablet, and On Desktop fields appear, and each device gets its own value.
+• Unchecked — separate phone, tablet, and desktop fields appear, and each device gets its own value.
 Use the device switcher in the composer top bar to preview each size.

 Edits apply automatically about a second after you stop typing — there is no save button inside the panel.
 If the text in a field turns red, the value is invalid (for example, a width over 100%) and has not been applied.
 Leaving a field empty means "use the component's default."